kawaz/provide-defer/README.md

 - Options for error handling and asynchronous execution
 - Aggregates errors from main and deferred functions
 - TypeScript support with generic typing
+- Support for critical cleanup operations with `alsoOnExit` option

 ## Installation